UX/UI DESIGN CONCEPT FOR MOBILE APP THAT MAKES GIFT SELECTION EASY

 STORYBOARDING

-I used storytelling as a way of conveying the touch points in the customer journey that were the most frustrating, and demonstrate how using the app would provide a solution to eliminate these pain points.
+I used storytelling as a way of conveying the touch points in the customer journey that were the most frustrating, and demonstrate how using the app would provide the customer with a solution.

 -